 BGP activation requires the SP to know the address of the customer peer.
-The "static-address" allocation type for the IP connection MUST be used.
+If the site-network-access connection addresses are used for BGP peering, the "static-address" allocation type for the IP connection MUST be used.
+Other peering mechanisms are outside the scope of this model.
+An example of a corresponding XML snippet is described as follows: